-If you can find beef tri-tip in the supermarket meat case and are in need of a high heat steak change-up, get some.
+If you can find beef tri-tip sirloin and are in need of a high heat steak change-up, get some.
 Tri-tip makes a fantastic steak.
 It’s lean, tender, and easy to grill.
 And it’s even better with a smear of fresh chimichurri, the Argentinian accoutrement to grilled meats.

 If you haven’t had it yet, tri-tip is a triangular cut of beef from the lower floors of the sirloin department.
 It’s also known as Santa Maria steak or Santa Maria-style barbecue, long popular in central California where allegedly someone decided to grill it as a steak and not just grind it up for other uses like burgers.